allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 We are ready to write our parser code now.

-Let's start with a simple base class for test data parsers that will load a specified mock file and deserialize it into a dictionary at initialisation time.
+Let’s start with a simple base class for test data parsers that will load a specified mock file and deserialize it into a dictionary at initialisation time.
-We'll also create a simple type alias called `JSONDict` for readability purposes as it's easier to use in code than `[String: AnyObject]`
+We’ll also create a simple type alias called `JSONDict` for readability purposes as it’s easier to use in code than `[String: AnyObject]`

 ```swift